Composer Robert Kelly

 Kelly: I got the surprise of my life when I became

-a student of composition — and then
+a student of composition — and

-that there were so many, and that’s never ceased.
+me that there were so many, and that’s never ceased.
 It’s

 just multiplying like rabbits, even today.
 You see these lists